-Other Information 5
+5 Other Information

 The development of a conspicuous orange colouration in the pond at the toe of the landfill and in the stream further downstream has been evident since approximately 2009 and has continued through the current reporting period.
-Site photos are shown in Appendix B. The orange colouration is caused by elevated concentrations of iron in stream water below the landfill leading to precipitation of iron floc.
+Site photos are shown in Appendix B and Figure 21 below.
+The orange colouration is caused by elevated concentrations of iron in stream water below the landfill leading to precipitation of iron floc.
 An iron oxide-accumulating bacterium (Leptothrix) facilitates the precipitation of iron floc and formation of the gelatinous masses observed in the stream.
 Leptothrix are non-disease producing bacteria which commonly colonise the transition zone where deoxygenated water from an anaerobic environment flows into an aerobic environment, i.e., where the stream emerges at the surface after passing more than 1km under the landfill.
 The area affected by iron floc became more extensive during 2009 and 2010, probably indicating the onset of anoxic conditions in the landfill at that time.

 Iron floc affects the visual appearance of the stream and at times causes a conspicuous change in colour and clarity of stream water and the stream bed.
 Under condition 11 of the consent, this should trigger the consideration of relevant treatment methodologies.
-In that regard, we understand that the consent holder has proposed modifications to the diversion system that was originally consented, and an application to change consent conditions has been lodged with Greater Wellington Regional Council.
+In that regard, we understand that the consent holder is currently implementing a programme of works to divert the stream around the landfill and to complete a wetland treatment system at the toe of the landfill.